In accordance with the General Data Protection Regulations.

 The information you give to us when using our online payment system will only be used for the recording of your payment.

-Benefits – Housing Benefit, Discretionary Housing Payments, Council Tax Reduction Scheme and Council Tax Emergency Hardship payments.
+Benefits – Housing Benefit, Discretionary Housing Payments, Council Tax Reduction Scheme, Emergency Limited Assistance Scheme, Test and Trace Support Payments and Council Tax Emergency Hardship payments.

-As part of the application process for Housing Benefit, Discretionary Housing Payments, Council Tax Reduction Scheme and Council Tax Emergency Hardship payments the Council will collect personal data about you and your family.
-This will include
+As part of the application process for Housing Benefit, Discretionary Housing Payments, Council Tax Reduction Scheme, Emergency Limited Assistance Scheme and Council Tax Emergency Hardship payments the Council will collect personal data about you and your family.
+This will include:

 - Details about you, such as your name, address, telephone number, email address, National Insurance Number, household composition and income details

-- Special categories of information such as disability, trade union membership, ethnicity etc.
+- Special categories of information such as health information e.g. mental or physical disability, trade union membership, etc.

 - Other relevant information needed to process your claim such as your landlord details